 Schools must have appropriate school transport, arrival and pick-up arrangements in place.

-It should be noted that transport capacity will be affected by the need for social distancing on buses and coaches, etc. Schools should work closely with transport providers and with local authorities wherever necessary.
+It should be noted that transport capacity will be affected by the need for social distancing on buses and coaches, etc. Schools should work closely with transport providers and with local authorities to ensure adequate capacity.

-SEND pupils and those with education, health and care plans may need additional support to return to school safely.
-A small number of pupils will be considered “high-risk” from Covid-19 and may need to be “shielded” due to health conditions.
-Formal shielding arrangements for extremely clinically vulnerable people were paused at the start of August but will be kept under review and may be reinstated in areas where lockdown restrictions need to be reimposed.
+SEND pupils and those with education, health and care plans may need additional support during all stages of the pandemic.
+A small number of SEND pupils will be considered “high-risk” from Covid-19 and may need to be “shielded” during lockdown periods due to health conditions.
+Some that remain at home may need special attention while others may need additional support to return to school during lockdown if they are eligible to do so.